dougbutner/tribe.cxc.world/Contributions/Rewarding Contributions.md

 ### In the Works
 These are contributions that you are planning but have not delivered.
 These aren't heavily rewarded, but we encourage you to share a bit on what you are working on, you may find help!

-Weight = 0
+Weight = 0 (ϕ-ϕ)

-# Weighting contributions

-61.8 - Monthly manifestations
-38.2 -
+**Weights** suggest how voters should value one type of contribution compared to another to ensure fresh contributions are always the top-rewarded activities.

+> Contributor rewards were inspired by Fractally